Complex dynamics in two-dimensional coupling of quadratic maps: Introduction

-A substantial focus of our work has been on understanding the contribution of the coupling to the topological properties of the equi-M sets, and to the grouping and shapes of the synchronization clusters.
-In our previous work, we have approached CQNs from a network science standpoint~\cite{AC2,gender}, and have focused primarily on the contribution of the network architectural aspect to the emerging dynamics.
+More generally: in our previous work, we have approached CQNs from a network science standpoint~\cite{AC2,gender}, and have focused primarily on the contribution of the network architectural aspect to the emerging dynamics.
+In particular, we worked to identify the contribution of the network coupling to the topological properties of the equi-M sets, and to the grouping and shapes of the synchronization clusters.
 However, in order to have nontrivial architecture, the network has to be reasonably large.
-This leap to access higher-dimensional, interesting ``connectivity patterns'' omitted a specific analyses of two-dimensional networks, which can only have virtually trivial architecture schemes between two nodes.
+This leap to access higher-dimensional, interesting ``connectivity patterns'' omitted a specific analysis of two-dimensional networks, which can only have virtually trivial architecture schemes between two nodes.
+This case is nonetheless extremely important to our analytical understanding of how coupling affects the equi-M sets and their synchronization.
+In this paper, we focus precisely on this aspect and embrace a bottom-up, constructive approach.
+In future work we will build upon results on interaction between two nodes taken in isolation, to determine how mutual coupling acts when it is more generally embedded into higher-dimensional networks.

-This case is, nontheless, extremely important in understanding analytically how coupling between two nodes affects the equi-M sets and their synchronization.
-In this paper we focus precisely on this aspect, and embrace a bottom-up, constructive approach.
-We show that, by building upon results on interaction between two nodes taken in isolation, one can determine how this type of mutual coupling acts more generally when embedded into higher-dimensional networks.
+The paper is organized as follows: In Section~\ref{combinatorics}, we introduce the general concepts and notation for systems of two coupled maps, including the definition of equi-M set in this case.
+In Subsection~\ref{escape_rad} we establish the existence of escape radius for two coupled maps (a crucial piece supporting reliability of numerical simulations based on direct iterations of the system).
+In Subsection~\ref{cardioid} we define and describe the ``main equi-cardioid'' of the equi-M set in this context, in analytic and numerical terms, for two-dimensional systems in general and for a few example families.
+Regions with higher-order period attractors are computed numerically and illustrated in Subsection~\ref{higher_order}.
+Section~\ref{synchronization} describes synchronization in coupled systems and analyses phase transitions between clustering and de-clustering of the two nodes.
+The results are then reviewed and contextualized in the Discussion section.